foopod/blog-2.0/_posts/2017-02-07-self-taught.md

 This photo is from the whiteboard in our lunch room from 6 years ago.
 <img src="/public/images/enthusiasm.png"/>

 This has stuck with me ever since.
-It is hard to find motivation, sometimes even with things that you love.
-But going head first at 110% is something I at least find easier to do.
-It gets me through the rough patches.
+It is hard for me to find motivation, sometimes even with things that I love.
+But going head first at 110% is something I find easier to do.

-###### I have two other learnings from this though.
+I have two other learnings from this though.

 Firstly just because you are enthusiastic it doesn't mean you will succeed, if there are external forces at work there is always a chance of failure, even if you do everything the best you could have.
-Secondly it helps to have people around, if no one can see your enthusiasm it doesn't really count for much.
-But if you are in a group people quickly notice it and the effect it can have on others is immense.
-Thirdly (yolo) disclaimer for burn out, I went 110% for 2 months non stop and it nearly broke me, don't do it.
+Secondly it helps to have people around, if no one can see your enthusiasm it doesn't count for much.
+But if you are in a group, then people quickly notice it and the effect it can have on others is immense.
+Thirdly (yolo) disclaimer for burn out, the most common form of burn out is self inflicted, look after yourself.

-What I want to discuss next is more an open question than anything.
+##### This is the bit where I clearly got lost

+Right now I am certain that if something has enough documentation on the internet then I can learn it or at the very least I can try.
+But I am not really sure how did I got to this point.

 ##### How to learn how to learn?

-Right now I am certain that if something has enough documentation on the internet then I can learn it.
-But how did I get to this point?

 I volunteer at codeclub every week with 10-12 year olds.
 I love it more than anything else I do, I get to share what I am passionate about with others and help the next generation get their start.
 I want to help them get to the stage where they don't really need me anymore by the time they finish the codeclub year.
 So last year when they askied me for help I started replying "Did you Google it?" and encouraging them to look for their own solutions first.